 Visit During Term Time

 Peppa Pig World can get very busy and crowded during peak times of the year and during school holidays.
-As Peppa Pig World age range is aimed primarily at pre school age and younger children, the best time to visit Peppa Pig World is definitely during term time.
+As Peppa Pig World age range is aimed primarily at pre school age and younger children, the best time to go to Peppa Pig World is definitely during term time.

 A visit mid-week is often quieter than a Monday or a Friday as families may often tag visits onto longer weekends or short breaks.